Netflix Canada hikes prices as streaming competition ramps up, expenses rise

 Share via Email

-TORONTO — Watching Netflix just got a little more expensive for Canadians.
+TORONTO — Watching your favourite shows on Netflix Canada just got a little more expensive.

-The popular video streaming service says it's hiking prices for new members effective immediately — and will do the same for existing users in the coming weeks.
+The popular video streaming service is hiking prices for new members effective immediately.
+It will do the same for existing users after notifying them by email in the coming weeks.

 Netflix's standard plan will now cost a dollar more — or $10.99 a month — to watch content on two screens at a time.

-The basic plan, which does not offer high definition video and only permits one stream also goes up a dollar to $8.99 a month.
+The basic plan, which does not offer high definition video and only permits one streaming screen at a time, also goes up a dollar to $8.99 a month.

-Premium plan subscribers will pay $2 more for up to four simultaneous streams with the same login and ultra high definition 4K content.
-It now costs $13.99 monthly.
+Premium plan subscribers will pay $2 more for up to four simultaneous streams and ultra high-definition 4K content.
+It will now cost $13.99 monthly.

-It's the first price increase in nearly two years for the company, but it only affects users in Canada.
+It's the first price increase in nearly two years that affects subscribers in Canada.

+Netflix says it made the decision in an effort to bolster its content and services.
+The price change only impacts Canadian subscribers.

+"From time to time, Netflix plans and pricing are adjusted as we add more exclusive TV shows and movies, introduce new product features and improve the overall Netflix experience, to help members find something great to watch even faster," it said in a statement.

 ---